CBAM and Indian Steel: What the Carbon Levy Actually Costs and How to Respond

 - India is expected to bear 18% of total global CBAM costs — nearly double its share of EU import value — because of its reliance on blast furnace steelmaking and the current absence of a recognised domestic carbon price, per Fastmarkets analysis.

-- Without verified installation-level emissions data, EU default values apply and can push CBAM costs to €250 to 300 per tonne — a level that effectively closes the EU market to affected exporters.
+- Without verified installation-level emissions data, EU default values apply and push CBAM costs to approximately €254 per tonne at Q1 2026 prices — a level that effectively closes the EU market to affected exporters.

 - India’s CCTS, Green Steel Taxonomy, Green Steel Public Procurement Policy and National Green Hydrogen Mission together form the domestic policy architecture that determines how fast the CBAM cost burden reduces over the decade ahead.